judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 However, because it is such a huge country, it is hard to indicate the best time to visit Brazil.
 Whichever period you choose, if you want to fully enjoy your experience in each destination, it is a good idea to **do a little research and plan beforehand**.

-{% cloudinary /assets/images/2017/06/SE_Buzios0115.jpg alt="Beach of Buzios, Brazil" description="Beach of Buzios, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}
+{% cloudinary default /assets/images/2017/06/SE_Buzios0115.jpg alt="Beach of Buzios, Brazil" description="Beach of Buzios, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## The Tourist Visa